aws-cloudformation/community-registry-extensions/hooks/S3_AccessControl/README.md

 ```

 ## Hook development notes
-The RPDK will automatically generate the correct hook input model from the schema whenever the project is built via Maven.
+When you build this hook's project via Maven, the correct hook input model from the schema will be automatically generated.
 You can also do this manually with the following command: `cfn generate`.

 > Please don't modify files under `target/generated-sources/rpdk`, as they will be automatically overwritten.

 The generated code uses [Lombok](https://projectlombok.org/) to annotate Java classes, including classes in the `target/generated-sources/rpdk` path mentioned above.
 This hook -that is written in Kotlin- needs to consume such Lombok-annotated Java classes: one way to do this is to use [Delombok](https://projectlombok.org/features/delombok) to delombok relevant source files.
 The `pom.xml` file, for this `AwsCommunity::S3::AccessControl` hook, uses the `delombok` goal for the [lombok.maven plugin](https://github.com/awhitford/lombok.maven) to delombok, during the `process-sources` phase, the `target/generated-sources/rpdk` generated classes into the `target/generated-sources/delombok` target directory that, in turn, is then added as a source with the `add-source` goal for the `build-helper-maven-plugin`.